sukieoduwole/my_darey.io_projects/project7_loadblancers_with_nginx/readme.md

 ## TASK

--   Provision two EC2 instances running ubuntu 22.04 and install apache webserver in them.
+-   Provision two EC2 instances running ubuntu 22.04 and install apache webserver on them.
 -   Open port 8000 to allow traffic from anywhere.
 -   Update the default page of the webservers to display their public IP address.
 -   Provision another EC2 instance running ubuntu 22.04 with Nginx installed on it and configure it as a loadblancer distributing traffic across the webservers.